huggingface/blog/fine-tune-whisper.md

 ### Load WhisperFeatureExtractor

 Speech is represented by a 1-dimensional array that varies with time.
-The value of the array at any given time step is the speech signal's _amplitude_
-at that point.
+The value of the array at any given time step is the signal's _amplitude_ at that point.
 From the amplitude information alone, we can reconstruct the frequency spectrum of the audio and recover all acoustic features.

 Since speech is continuous, it contains an infinite number of amplitude values.
 This poses problems for computer devices which expect finite arrays.
 Thus, we